hueeylow/SQL/SQL_DataScrub.md

 <br> <br>
 <b>(3) Delete Rows with No Values </b>
 <br>
-NULL values found in the column fields of 'director', 'country', 'cast' and 'title' had to be removed, due to incomplete data as well as data inconsistency. <br> <br>It is a good practice to do a SELECT statement to check the correct columns is being called, before executing the DELETE statement with conditions: <br>
+NULL values found in the column fields of 'director', 'country', 'cast' and 'title' had to be removed, due to incomplete data as well as data inconsistency. <br> <br>It is good practice to do a SELECT statement to check the correct columns is being called, before executing the DELETE statement with conditions: <br>
 <img src="https://github.com/hueeylow/SQL/blob/main/03_nf_view_data_import.gif" width="800">
 <br>
 <img src="https://github.com/hueeylow/SQL/blob/main/04_nf_delete_null_1.gif " width="800">